 At the beginning of 2017 we learnt that the “America first” initiative as outlined by the new US president Donald Trump seems to target some essential achievements of the transatlantic cooperation, such as data protection and privacy.

-The first joint annual review of the Privacy Shield will take place in September 2017 in the US.
+The first joint annual review of the Privacy Shield took place in September 2017 in the US.
 It represents a milestone to check the proficiency of day-to-day operation and to identify potential shortcomings.

 Finally, a number of changes are also ahead or ongoing to ensure compliance of the Privacy Shield with the new GDPR that will apply as of May 2018.